Ashley Rippey

 Tina Rose began her Penn State career at the Wilkes-Barre campus in January of 2008 as a part-time Career and Technical degree counselor that required her to travel between campuses providing support to the career services staff and STEM degree faculty.
 Tina then went on to secure a position at Penn State Schuylkill in November 2010 as Coordinator of Career Services, Student Leadership, and Community Service.
 In this role, Tina provided all career-related services to the campus, planned and implemented all community service events on and off-campus, and led student leadership initiatives.
 She also advised their campus Schuylkill THON for nearly a decade raising more than $260,000 to date to help children and families fighting pediatric cancer.
 For the last five years, Tina has served as Coordinator of Career Services and Community Service.

 Due to Tina’s passion for service and ability to connect with students, she was asked to co-facilitate a course in the Civic and Community Engagement minor.
 After accompanying a colleague on an embedded course travel trip to Honduras in 2018, Ms. Rose incorporated the trip into her own class so that students could have that option of this experiential learning experience and thus adding it to their co-curricular transcript.
 Students had the option to travel to Honduras as part of a medical brigade helping children and families suffering from malnutrition.
-In addition, Ms. Rose advised the Paw Pride (LGBTQ+) organization, the community service club, and coached the Women’s Soccer team.
-Ms. Rose strongly believes in these co-curricular experiences for students as they head out into their professional fields.
-It helps them with a variety of soft skill development that will help them when they graduate and enter the world of work.
+She was super excited to bring this trip to Smeal in March 2024 where six students traveled as part of the brigade from several different colleges throughout Penn State.

 During the 2019 and 2020 semesters, Tina had been a key player in developing and supporting the new co-op program at Penn State Schuylkill.
 During this time she was involved with employer engagement and creating career curriculum to be embedded into students’ academic plans.
 In addition, prior to 2020, she had been a one-person office creating and initiating all career content, programming, counseling/coaching, employer engagement, and events for students.
-Ms. Rose anticipates her new role in working with employers and assisting them in connecting with Smeal students to develop robust relationships with the college of business.
-She wants them to be able to approach her with any concerns and be able to address their needs when it comes to improving and increasing their relationships with the Smeal College of Business as the Assistant Director of Employer Relations.
+Tina enjoyed working as the Assistant Director of Employer Engagement up until March 2022, but transitioned to her current role of Director, Undergraduate Student Programming & Development in April 2022, so she could return to directly interface with students.

-Tina is a huge fan of fitness and teaches Spin classes at a local gym near her home.
-She also recently established her own LLC to provide virtual fitness training and group classes with her personal training certification through Zoom.
-She lives in Mountaintop, PA with her husband, Shawn, and their three children, Lauren, 19 (currently a Sophomore at University Park in the Smeal College of Business), Julia, 17, and Grant, 16.
-She also adores animals and has three cats, a Bernese Mountain Dog, and 2 English Bulldogs.
+Tina is a huge fan of fitness and teaches spin classes at a local gym near her home.
+She lives in Mountaintop, PA with her husband, Shawn.
+She has three children, Lauren, 23 (2023 Smeal graduate, Risk Management ), Julia, 21, (current fourth-year MAcc major) and Grant, 20, (junior majoring in Mechanical Engineering).
+She also adores animals and rescues English Bulldogs.

 Alexandra Stossel